First Sri Lankan with virus detected in Sri Lanka

 The individual had been admitted to the IDH Hospital after showing symptoms of fever.

-The patient has been identified as a tour guide, who had been in the presence of a group of Italians.
+The patient has been identified as a 52 year-old tour guide, who had been in the presence of a group of Italians.

+The Health Ministry said that the family of the man have now been quarantined at their home.

 The first patient who was detected with the virus in Sri Lanka was a Chinese woman who has since recovered and discharged.